-12.3.4 Fencing for all lots backing onto the stormwater management facility, Jubilee Park, neighbourhood open spaces and major walkways shall be designed as shown in Figure 3: Fencing Plan - Stormwater Management Facility, Jubilee Park, and Neighbourhood Parks and Walkway Lots.
+12.3.4 Fencing for all lots backing onto the stormwater management facility, neighbourhood open spaces and major walkways shall be designed as shown in Figure 3: Fencing Plan - Stormwater Management Facility, and Neighbourhood Parks and Walkway Lots.
 On the side property line, 1.2 m or 1.5 m wood screen fencing is required along the length of the house up to the end limit of the rear deck.
 Further back from the rear deck, the side yard fence shall be 1.2 m chain link fencing, or optional decorative steel.
+NOTE: Gates are not permitted in the rear yard fencing along any Stormwater Management Facility.